cdl-geneseo/critical-digital-practices/mod-7/loops.md

 A **while loop** repeats a task or process until a specified condition has been met.

+In both cases, once the loop has completed (because the action has been taken on each relevant item or the specified condition has been met), the program exits the loop and moves on to the next line of code.
+If the loop has been improperly written, and the program can't exit it to move on, the program becomes stuck in an **infinite loop**.

 In this section, we'll focus on the Python for loop.

 ## Write a for loop